 About the Program: I am head over heels in love with this program!
 It is the perfect model of what multidisciplinary education should be.
 The professors and students all have different areas of expertise, but we share common goals of improving the way medicine is taught and practiced.
 The result is a family of people who are diverse, brilliant, passionate, compassionate, and supernaturally generous of spirit.
 Everyone teaches everyone else, and it is a privilege to be a part of.

-Capstone Project: I taught a series of interactive theatre workshops to fourth-year medical students and first-year residents.
+Capstone Project: I taught a series of interactive theater workshops to fourth-year medical students and first-year residents.
 The goal was to use principles of improvisational acting to explore difficult conversations held within a medical context.

 What would you like prospective students to know?
 If you are passionate about something, wish to share that passion with others, interested in the medical field, and willing to work your butt off, our program should be at the top of your list.
 Your experiences and interests will be welcome here, no matter what they are.